Safe Planning in Interactive Environments via Iterative Policy Updates and Adversarially Robust Conformal Prediction: An Iterative Planning Framework for Interactive Environments

 \subsection{Adversarial Conformal Prediction for Policy-Induced Shifts}

-To carry safety certificates across such policy-induced shifts, our approach uses adversarial conformal prediction (ACP), which provides guarantees under bounded perturbations \cite{GendlerEtAl2022ICLR}.
+\end{fullblock} \begin{shortblock} \subsectionshort{Adversarial Conformal Prediction for Policy-Induced Shifts} \end{shortblock} To carry safety certificates across such policy-induced shifts, our approach uses adversarial conformal prediction (ACP), which provides guarantees under bounded perturbations \cite{GendlerEtAl2022ICLR}.
 Let $z\sim\mathcal{D}$ be a random variable and $\hat z$ be an estimate of $z$.
-Given a nonconformity score $s(\hat z, z)$ and an adversarial budget $\rho \ge 0$, ACP provides coverage for $s\big(\hat z, z + \Delta\big)$ where the random variable $z$ may be perturbed by any $\Delta$ with $\|\Delta\| \le \rho$.
-The next result follows by combining ACP with conditional CP \cite{vovk2012conditional}, which is also summarized in \cite[Lemma 2]{lindemann2024formal}.
+Given a nonconformity score $s(\hat z, z)$ and a perturbation radius $\rho \ge 0$, ACP provides coverage for $s\big(\hat z, z + \Delta\big)$ where the random variable $z$ may be perturbed by any $\Delta$ with $\|\Delta\| \le \rho$.
+The next result follows by combining ACP with conditional CP \cite{vovk2012conditional,duchi2025sample}, as summarized in \cite[Lemma 2]{lindemann2024formal}.